-If you’re ready to find a partner to outsource fulfillment, download the e-guide, “How to Choose a 3PL for Your E-Commerce Business.”
+If you’re ready to find a partner to outsource fulfilment, download the e-guide, “How to Choose a 3PL for Your E-Commerce Business.”

-Is it cheaper to outsource fulfillment to a 3PL?
+Is it cheaper to outsource fulfilment to a 3PL?

 This will depend on the fee structure, shipping rates, your products (weight, dimensions, and value), and more.
-It’s possible to save money by outsourcing fulfillment, but it’s also a service you’re paying someone else to do for you.
-Some brands reduce shipping costs by outsourcing fulfillment since they are able to optimize their shipping zones to save money.
+It’s possible to save money by outsourcing fulfilment, but it’s also a service you’re paying someone else to do for you.
+Some brands reduce shipping costs by outsourcing fulfilment since they are able to optimise their shipping zones to save money.

-However, there are also many hidden costs of self-fulfilling orders rather than outsourcing fulfillment, including:
+However, there are also many hidden costs of self-fulfiling orders rather than outsourcing fulfilment, including: